making/pks-pipeline-aws/README.md

-# PAS installation pipeline on AWS
+# PKS installation pipeline on AWS

 Copy `credentials.sample.yml` to `credentials.yml` and Edit it for your environment.